awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/batch-evaluation.md

 * Compute type and resource table

-    It lists all resources in batch evaluation, for QC - resources are QPU devices, for HPC - resources are memory and vCPU.
+    It lists all resources in batch evaluation, for QC - resources are QPU devices, for CC - resources are memory and vCPU.
 Items in the table are clickable, when you click one item (meaning you select it),  metrics in this sheet are switched to that item.
 If no item selected, it shows averaged metrics.

 * Experiment hist chart